This is the second of a series about creating a Knowledge Management System or a KMS.

 How Long Can We Leave Stuff in Our Landing Area?

-It’s good to have a temporary storage of what we captured, but we should also empty our landing areas as soon as we have time to process them.
-There is a sense of heaviness or “unfinished business” that will hamper your subconscious if you don’t.
-“Unsorted Stuff” will always be the enemy of productivity.
+It’s good to store what we captured temporarily, but we should also empty our landing areas as soon as we have time to process them.
+A sense of heaviness or “unfinished business” will hamper your subconscious if you don’t.
+Unsorted stuff will always be the enemy of productivity.

 Some Examples of Capture Tools

 If you regularly take photos of physical documents, you will need a tool that has a good OCR capability.
-You should consider using Evernote as it is great for cleaning up and documenting photos from documents.
+You should consider using Evernote as it is excellent for cleaning up and documenting photos from documents.

 Many automation tools out there can make tedious workflows easier.
 Examples are IFTTT, Zapier, and Make.
 You can create simple workflows that make capturing easier — like emailing to a certain address or sending info to a chatbot to trigger the creation of a new note in your notetaking app.